-I’ll be honest here, the first time I got asked this very question I kinda chuckled Having cameras on the tables are a wonderful way to get unexpected candids of things that you had no idea happened at your wedding reception.
+I’ll be honest here, the first time I got asked this very question I kinda chuckled.
+Having cameras on the tables are a wonderful way to get unexpected candids of things that you had no idea happened at your wedding reception.
 I will give you a suggestion though.
 Number the cameras and also have a collection box for people to drop them into as they leave.
 The downside with having cameras on tables is they can be misplaced, accidentally carried out, and, basically, never seen again.
 Having them numbered will help you identify which one is missing and having a central deposit for them helps remind people to drop them off at the end.
-A word of warning, if there is alcohol at the wedding be prepared for what you may receive back from the photo lab.
+A word of warning, if there is alcohol at the wedding be prepared for the types of photos you may receive.

 I know you’re a Raleigh Wedding Photographer – do you travel?

 My “home” area is in or around Raleigh, Durham, Cary & Chapel Hill North Carolina.
-However, I do travel frequently for destination wedding photography (Asheville, Washington, DC, Cancun, St. Thomas & New York City to name a few) anywhere in the US or overseas.
+However, I do travel frequently for destination wedding photography (Asheville, Washington, DC, Cancun, St. Thomas & Charleston, SC to name a few) anywhere in the US or overseas.